-When items 1-3 of the admission requirements are successfully completed, applicants will be scheduled to attend an information session.
+When items 1-2 of the admission requirements are successfully completed, applicants will be scheduled to attend an information session.
 The purpose of the information session is to answer questions about the program and for representatives from the ADN program to share important information.

-Letters of notification of admission into the ADN program will be mailed by June 15.
+Letters of notification of admission into the ADN program will be mailed by February 15 for fall admission of the same year.
 These letters are for admission into the fall semester and will be mailed to the top forty (40) students on the admissions list.
-If any applicant who receives an admissions letter declines his/her position, the space will be filled according to the highest ranked student on the admissions waiting list.
+If any applicant who receives an admissions letter declines his/her position, the space will be filled according to the highest ranked student on the admissions list.